dustyAlgo/Hostel_management/README.md

 - View Information: List all students or search by room number
 - Leave Application: Submit and store leave requests

-### Data Storage (Text Files)
-- Rooms per gender: `room_info_boys.txt`, `room_info_girls.txt`, `room_info_others.txt`
-  - Format per line (after adding rooms): `roomNo,B1,B2,B3,NOT,`
-  - When a bed is allocated, the placeholder (e.g., `B1`) is replaced with the student contact/ID and the trailing `NOT` is updated with the date
-- Students: `student_info.txt`
-- In/Out logs: `inouttime.txt`
-- Visitors: `visitor_info.txt`
+### Database Schema
+The system uses MySQL with the following main tables:
+- **rooms**: Room information with bed allocation status
+- **students**: Student details and room assignments
+- **inouttime**: In/out time logging with remarks
+- **visitors**: Visitor information linked to students
-- Leave applications: `leave_applications.txt`
+- **leave_applications**: Leave application submissions

-Note: The app opens room files in read mode in several places; ensure the files exist before running.
-Empty files are fine.
+- **admin_users**: Admin authentication (currently using hardcoded credentials)

+### Database Features
+- **ACID Compliance**: All operations are atomic and consistent
+- **Data Integrity**: Foreign key constraints ensure data relationships
+- **Scalability**: Can handle large numbers of students and records
+- **Backup & Recovery**: Standard MySQL backup procedures apply
+- **Performance**: Indexed columns for fast queries

 ### Tips
 - Create rooms first so that beds are available to assign when adding students
 - The contact number acts as the Hostel ID during student registration
-- If you see “No Rooms Available,” add rooms for the selected gender
+- If you see "No Rooms Available," add rooms for the selected gender
+- Database connection errors will be displayed in the UI for troubleshooting

 ### Screenshots
 ![Login](Images/login_info.png)